 In fiscal year 2012, the division’s budget is about $43 million, with funding coming primarily from the State’s Fish and Game Fund (revenue from the sale of licenses and game tags, about 22 percent), the federal Pittman–Robertson program (about 38 percent), the state’s General Fund (about 17 percent), and some grants and special projects funding.

 Staff in regional and area offices are responsible for most of the wildlife research and management activities in their regions.
-There are seven additional statewide programs: education, wildlife viewing, waterfowl research and management, wildlife diversity, marine mammal research, information management, and hunter information and training.
+There are nine additional statewide programs:

 Small game and nongame species are also valued for their roles in the environment, and as animals important to hunters, wildlife viewers, and photographers.
 Small game includes ptarmigan, grouse, and hares.
 Animals such as porcupines, bats, voles, and marmots are not generally hunted, but along with songbirds, birds of prey, and seabirds are subjects of some study and much appreciation by biologists and the general public.
 There are four nongame biologist positions within the DWC.
 ADF&G recently formed an Endangered Species Act (ESA) team, including a wildlife biologist within DWC, to increase communication within Fish and Game and with other agencies and organizations addressing issues related to threatened and endangered species.

 ADF&G manages 32 state wildlife refuges, critical habitat areas and wildlife sanctuaries known as special areas.
 These include popular and well-used places such as the Mendenhall Wetlands in Juneau, Potter Marsh in Anchorage, Creamer’s Field in Fairbanks, the McNeil River and Pack Creek bear viewing areas and more remote areas such as Walrus Islands State Game Sanctuary.